liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ### prefix

 This field contains a BIT STRING, its length bounded through the addressFamily field.
 The type is a BIT STRING, see Section 2.2.3.8 of {{RFC3779}} for more information.

+# MoasGroup Validation

+To validate an MoasGroup, the relying party MUST perform all the validation checks specified in {{RFC6488}}.
+In addition, the RP MUST perform the following validation steps:

 # Security Considerations